twneale/lens-manual/installing_updating_and_contributing.md

     $ git commit -m "Fixed X"
     $ git push

-Alternatively, if you working on breaking changes you can switch to a different branch, and submit a pull request using the Github interace.
-Here's how
+Alternatively, if you are working on breaking changes you can switch to a different branch, and submit a pull request using the Github interace.
+Here's how:

     $ git checkout -b my_feature_branch
     $ git add <YOUR STUFF>
     $ git commit -m "Fixed X"
     $ git push

 Then go to [Github](http://github.com) and submit a pull request.

 Another hint: To pull in upstream changes from master for the entire project do this: